What LASIK surgery can and cannot correct

 Myopia (nearsightedness)

-If you can see objects and read text near to you but cannot see far away, you have myopia.
+You have myopia if you can see objects and read text near you but cannot see far away.
 It is reported that one in three people are nearsighted, making it a common eye condition.
-Common symptoms include squinting to read text clearly, frequent headaches usually caused by eye strain, and struggling to see clearly when driving at night.
+Common symptoms include squinting to read text clearly, frequent headaches usually caused by eye strain, and difficulty seeing clearly when driving at night.
 After taking an eye exam, the optometrist may suggest that you wear prescription eyeglasses or contact lenses.
 This will not treat your eyes but allow you to see clearly and not put too much strain on your eyes.
 However, laser eye surgery is one of the best treatments for nearsightedness and can help you no longer need your glasses or contact lenses again.

 Hyperopia (farsightedness)

 Hyperopia occurs when you can see far objects but struggle to see near objects clearly.
-One may struggle to read text on a classroom board or see the subtitles clearly when watching a movie but the reading text on a billboard may be slightly easier.
-About 10 million people are reported to suffer from farsightedness in South Africa – this condition causes the eyes to tire more easily and may cause one to develop headaches frequently when reading a lot or using computer screens.
+One may struggle to read text on a classroom board or see the subtitles clearly when watching a movie, but reading text on a billboard may be slightly easier.
+About 10 million people are reported to suffer from farsightedness in South Africa.
+This condition causes the eyes to tire more easily and may cause frequent headaches when reading a lot or using computer screens.
 LASIK and PRK are effective procedures you may consider correcting and treating farsightedness.

 Astigmatism

 If you are nearsighted or farsighted, you have some form of astigmatism.
-It is believed that about three in 10 people have some form of astigmatism.
+About three in 10 people are believed to have some form of astigmatism.
 Common symptoms include blurry or distorted vision, headaches, eye strain, poor night vision and excessive squinting.
 Many people do not know that LASIK can treat astigmatism and has effectively done so for several years.

 What it cannot treat